junyuanxue/email_stats/README.md

 ## Approach :thought_balloon:

-I started the project by test-driving the POST `/emails` route inside `emails_controller` to receive coming from the sample data generator, llirdnam.
+I started the project by test-driving the POST `/emails` route inside `emails_controller` to receive data coming from the sample data generator, llirdnam.
 I used Active Record and PostgreSQL for my database.
-I then started writing class methods and relevant unit tests in the `Email` model to count the number of emails under each event and the open/click rate per email type.
+I then started writing class methods and relevant unit tests in `Email` model to count the number of emails under each event and the open/click rate per email type.

-Once that's done I added another `statistics_controller` (with feature tests) to present results, as I think extracting statistics into a separate controller would potentially make the app more scalable and can be used to analyse data for other user activities such as website traffic.
+Once that's done I added a `statistics_controller` (with feature tests) to present results, as I think extracting statistics into a separate controller would potentially make the app more scalable and can be used to analyse data for other user activities such as website traffic.

 ## To run the app :arrow_forward: